davidtchiu/davidtchiu.github.io/teaching/cs475/hwk2.wordstat/index.md

 #### Instructions

-Open your VS Code and get connected to your Remote Development environment.
+Open your VS Code and get connected to your Remote C Development environment.
 If you don't know what I'm referring to, complete [Hwk 1](../hwk1.vscode).

   - Once you're logged in, you can open a terminal from the `Terminal` menu.